 Determining If Your Child Needs the Braces

 The most obvious reason is an unaligned set of teeth but there are several other reasons as well.
 It is quite difficult to tell whether a child needs braces or not if the baby’s teeth are crowded or crooked.
 An orthodontist examines the child’s teeth and helps you recognize early signs.
-Along with that, there are several more symptoms that determine the need for braces:
+Along with that, several more symptoms determine the need for braces:

 - Breathing from mouth